Servaas Memorial Award Criteria

 The Sandi Servaas Memorial Award recognizes outstanding achievement in historic preservation, interpreted broadly to encompass a wide range of activities and accomplishments, in two categories.
 In both categories, we welcome self nominations.

-In the nonprofit public institution, or public agency category, activities—individually or in combination—that might warrant a nomination include but are not limited to:
+In the nonprofit organization, public institution, or public agency category, activities—individually or in combination—that might warrant a nomination include but are not limited to:

 - projects that saved or protected a historic place*;

 - campaigns, programs or events that substantially raised preservation awareness in a community;

 - advocacy to save an endangered place;